|

 Pearl Street view north during rare snowfall.
 Note that no houses stand on the west (left) side of the tracks.
 Kodak Verichrome Pan film, Hasselblad 501CM camera, 80mm lens. |

 We will continue our review of historic Pearl Street in Vicksburg, Mississippi.
-This covers houses north of Fairground Street.
+This covers the houses north of Fairground Street.
 This is not a comprehensive inventory because I did not photograph every house.
 Please see the previous article for the area south of Fairground Street.
 The color photographs are scans of Kodachrome 25 film.
 Click any frame to see a larger view.
 We will proceed from south to north, with house numbers decreasing.

 I previously wrote about Pearl Street in